 LetoMother of Artemis and Apollo.
 One of but many women Zeus has had extramarital affairs with.

 - Spell My Name with an "S": Her name was initially spelt (wrongly) as Leta in Artemis' lore.
 When Apollo was added, it was correctly spelt Leto.
 One can assume the initial spelling was a mistake, either intentional or not, that Hi-Rez later fixed.

 - Sudden Name Change: Apollo's lore correctly spelling her name when his sister's botched it makes it come across as this trope as well, considering she's only mentioned in these two characters' lores and Apollo wasn't made playable until almost a year after Artemis.
 And Leta isn't a valid alternate spelling of her name.
-Greek mythology's clear her name's Leto, though Zeus did have another fling named Leda.
+Classical Mythology's clear her name's Leto, though Zeus did have another fling named Leda.
 Maybe Hi-Rez got the two mixed-up?
 (Not that you can't blame them.)

 NarcissusNot a god, but a particularly vain man who was so proud of his own beauty that he flaunted it.
-This was an act called hubris, really the only sin in Greek mythology.
+This was an act called hubris, really the only sin in Classical Mythology.
 His hubris unsurprisingly pissed Nemesis, the personification of divine retribution, off.
 She led him to a pool of water where he was so transfixed by his own reflection that he died of starvation because he refused to look away, not even to save his own life.